Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 Read more

-Spend the day discovering the vibrant streets of the city.
-You can visit iconic landmarks such as the Hallgrimskirkja church, Harpa Concert Hall, or the Parliament Building.
+Spend the day discovering the vibrant streets and hidden gems.
+You can visit iconic landmarks such as the Hallgrimskirkja Church, Harpa Concert Hall, or the Parliament Building.

 The architectural design and structure of the church took inspiration from the basalt columns surrounding the Svartifoss waterfall in the Vatnajokull National Park.